MansMeg/SwedishPolls/README.md

 approxPeriod | Indicator if the period is known or if it is an approximation of the period house | The latest companyname (if the name has been changed)

-The value ```r NA```` follows the R standard and means missing value.
+The value ```r NA``` follows the R standard and means missing value.

 ### If you spot any faults or want to contribute...
-If you spot any errors or want to contribute, fork the repository and  feel free to send me a merge request with your suggested corrections and/or additions or just drop an issue.
+If you spot any errors or want to contribute, fork the repository and  feel free to send me a merge request with your suggested corrections and/or additions or just drop an issue in the repository.

 ### To download the file direct into R
 To download this file directly to R just use the following commands and you are good to go: